Find Affordable College Courses

 Full Liberal Arts General Studies at University of Toledo Report

-Miami University - Hamilton ranked #7 on this year’s Most Popular Liberal Arts General Studies Bachelor’s Degree Schools in Ohio list.
-Located in the large suburb of Hamilton, Miami University - Hamilton is a public school with a small student population.
+With a ranking of #7, Miami University - Hamilton did quite well on this year’s most popular schools for liberal arts general studies students working on their bachelor’s degree.
+Located in the large suburb of Hamilton, Miami University - Hamilton is a public college with a small student population.

 Women make up 58% of the liberal arts majors at the school.